paulmalherbe/Tartan/doc/GEN.rst

     + **Intr-%** - The new interest rate to apply to the loan.
     + **Ded-Amt** - The new amount to be deducted from earnings to repay the loan.

+The following *Buttons* are available.

-*Import File* button is used to import manual journal entries from a csv or excel file.
++ **Import File** - Use this button to import manual journal entries from a csv or excel file.
-*View Entries* button will show you all the postings captured, including those which have scrolled off the screen, for checking purposes.
++ **View Entries** - Use this button to show you all the postings captured, including those which have scrolled off the screen, for checking purposes.
-*End Batch* button will end the batch if debits equal the credits.
++ **End Batch** - Use this button to end the batch if debits equal the credits.
-*Abort Batch* button will abort the current entries for the batch.
++ **Abort Batch** - Use this button to abort the current entries for the batch.

 Please note that you will not be able to exit this routine until the debits equal the credits.
 Credits are entered as minus amounts.